Michigan Crisis Response Association, Inc.

 [From: Everly, G. & Mitchell, 3.
 (1997) Critical Incident Stress

 Management (CISM).
-A New Era and Standard of Care in Crisis
+A New Era and Standard of Care in

-Intervention.
+Crisis Intervention.
 Ellicott City, MD: Chevron Publishing.]

-As one would never attempt to play a round of golf with only one
+As one would never attempt to play a round of golf with only

-within a crisis or disaster with only one crisis intervention
+intervention within a crisis or disaster with only one crisis

-technology.
+intervention technology.

 As crisis intervention, generically, and CISM, specifically,